spencerparkin/Powder/README.md

 which is useful for increasing the efficiency of programs that utilize non-blocking I/O operations.

 The language itself borrows from C, Python, Lua, and Javascript.
-It's rules for placing semi-colons are somewhat different, but possibly more consistent; at least, from my point of view.
+Its rules for placing semi-colons are somewhat different, but possibly more consistent; at least, from my point of view.